mcooper7649/blog_nextjs/posts/mui-styled-components.md

 ## Noteables
+- This is a a VERY basic implementation.

-- There are other ways to implement or pass props, please refer to documentation below.
+- There are other ways to implement or pass props, please refer to documentation below

 Learn more about it [here](https://v4.mui.com/guides/interoperability/#styled-components)